ermau/libav.net/readme.txt

-libav.net is a library containing two wrappers for FFmpeg (specifically libavcodec, libavformat, libavutil and libavswscale).
+libav.net is a library containing two wrappers for FFmpeg (specifically libavcodec, libavformat, libavutil and libavswscale). libav.net does not include a redistribution for these libraries, you will have to obtain them yourself.

 The primary wrapper is a cleaned up wrapper exposing no unsafeness or pointers to the developer.
 The idea is to make FFmpeg sane to use under .NET.